appserver-io/appserver/_docs/naming-directory.md

 namespace AppserverIo\Example\SessionBeans;

 /**
- * Example implementation of a singleton session bean that'll be initialized
+ * Example implementation of a singleton session bean that will be initialized
  * on application startup, uses post-construct and pre-destroy lifecycle callbacks
  * and dependency injection.
  *